tfrancart/sparnatural-iswc-2022/content/what_is_sparnatural.md

 Sparnatural also offers the ability to load predefined queries, enabling data publishers to propose sample queries that can be loaded in one click.
 This can serve as query templates that the users can modify.

-While `OPTIONAL` and `FILTER NOT EXISTS` are supported, Sparnatural does not have the objective of covering 100% of SPARQL keywords; currently it does not support `UNION`, `SERVICE`, `FROM`, or Aggregate functions such as `COUNT`.
+While `OPTIONAL` and `FILTER NOT EXISTS` are supported, Sparnatural does not have the objective of covering 100% of SPARQL keywords; currently it does not support `UNION`, `FROM`, or Aggregate functions like `COUNT`.

 Sparnatural can be combined with the [YASGUI](cite:cites yasgui) SPARQL results display component to print the results of the generated SPARQL query.